21 NCAC 10 .0302 ADVERTISING AND PUBLICITY

 (a) Methods of Professional Identification.
 Methods of professional identification that are compliant with G.S.
 90-154.2(4) include:

 (1) Signs.
 Signs may be placed on exterior doors, windows or walls of the licentiate's office or at entrances to the building in which his office is located.

 (2) Stationery.
 A licentiate may identify himself on his stationery and mailing literature using the terms permitted by this Rule.

-(c) Prohibited Advertising.
-The Board of Examiners deems the following to be false or misleading advertising in violation of G.S.
+(b) Prohibited Advertising.
+The following shall constitute false or misleading advertising in violation of G.S.
 90-154(b)(1):

-(1) Advertising which purports to guarantee a beneficial result from chiropractic treatment.
+(1) Advertising that purports to guarantee a beneficial result from chiropractic treatment.